MavEtJu/Geocube/README.md

-After that, open Geocube.xcworkspace in Xcode and under Supporting Files, copy the file EncryptionKeysExample.plist to EncryptionKeys.plist and populate with the information you have (Google Maps key, Geocaching Australia API consumer, shared secrets).
-This file is not supposed to be in the SCCS as it contains secret information.
+After that, open Geocube.xcworkspace in Xcode and under Supporting Files, copy the file EncryptionKeysExample.plist to EncryptionKeys.plist and populate with the information you have (Google Maps key, Geocaching Australia API consumer, LiveAPI keys, shared secrets).
+This file is not supposed to be in the SCM as it contains secret information.

 To obtain the keys:
 * Geocaching Australia key: http://geocaching.com.au/api/services/